 CPRD data can be accessed and used for studies by LSHTM staff.
 There is a fee associated with use of the data.
 If you are not a member of the EHR Research Group at LSHTM and are planning to use CPRD data, please refer to the Clinical Practice Research Datalink website for further details.

-There is a monthly EHR Research Group scientific meeting hosted by the group at LSHTM – if you would like to attend this meeting please email email@example.com in order to be added to the distribution list.
+There is a monthly EHR Research Group scientific meeting hosted by the group at LSHTM – if you would like to attend this meeting please email firstname.lastname@example.org in order to be added to the distribution list.
+Please note that these meetings will be internal for the rest of 2020.

 Our research is funded by a range of different government bodies, charities and companies.
 These include the Wellcome Trust, Medical Research Council, National Institute for Health Research, GSK, and the British Heart Foundation.